empathyco/x/packages/x-components/static-docs/experience-search-and-discovery/my-history.md

 ::: note

 Configuration options here only apply to tailor the My History component, which provides a way to display the full list of history queries.
-Other UI elements that comprise the My History feature can be configurable as well.
+Other UI elements that comprise the My History feature can be configured as well.
 Check a complete list of UI components in the [Interface X Components UI Reference](/develop-empathy-platform/ui-reference/).

 :::